marco-souza/arch-post-install/README.md

 ```

-## Define apps to be installed
+## Defining apps to be installed

-Here we open the `apps.json` which specify kinds of all apps to be installed.
+The file `data/apps.json` specifies apps for each installer.

-We support 3 kinds of apps:
+We support 3 kinds of installers:

-- yaourt apps
+- yaourt [1]
-- npm apps
+- npm [2]
-- pip apps
+- pip [3]

+## Next steps

+- Install yaourt as dependency
+- Create a `release` pipeline in makefile